Several factors go into what professional organizers charge for their home organizing services; there is no one simple answer.

 Hazel Thornton of Organized for Life in Albuquerque, New Mexico, offers an $85 phone or video consultation.
 Clients can also get help organizing their genealogy project for $300.

 Streamlined Living in Denver, Colorado, has several packages ranging from $640 to $1425, depending on the number of hours needed.
-Their basic rate is $35 per hour plus travel expenses for clients over 30 miles away.
+Their basic rate is $75 per hour plus $35 per hour travel expenses for clients over 30 miles away.
 They also have a DIY package for $149.
-Colorado

 In Seattle and Redmond, Washington, Simplify Experts‘ services begin at $135 per hour for owner Denise Allan and $90 per hour for other team members.
 Purchases of packages of hours receive a discount, up to ten percent off a purchase of 24 hours.